-Connecticut Medical Malpractice Lawyers Serving Victims of Malpractice in Stamford, Danbury, Bridgeport and all of Connecticut
+Connecticut Medical Malpractice Lawyers Serving Victims in Stamford, Danbury, Bridgeport and all of CT

 When you or a loved one need medical help, you reach out to someone you trust.
 You assume that person will do all they can to help you but, you also understand not all medical treatment goes as planned.
 A bad outcome sometimes does not just happen by chance, it happens because of the negligence of a healthcare provider.

 If you have been injured, or a family member has been injured or killed because of medical malpractice, the Connecticut medical malpractice lawyers at the Berkowitz and Hanna LLC can help you get through this difficult time.
 We will aggressively fight to protect your legal rights and for fair compensation for the injuries that have been suffered.

 The use of anesthesia during surgery is a commonplace practice and is responsible for many modern medical advancements.
 However, improper administration of the drug or inadequate monitoring of the patient under its effects can result in serious injury or death.
 Any errors in the anesthesia process could be grounds for a medical malpractice lawsuit.

 Birth injuries are particularly troubling because they happen at the start of a person’s life, causing years of trouble and pain that can never be undone.
 While most babies’ births happen without incident, occasionally doctors make mistakes and things go wrong.
 In the United States, 27 out of every 1,000 births involve a form of injury.

 In certain medical cases, it’s necessary for doctors to perform blood transfusions for a patient’s survival, particularly when patients are victims of severe trauma, receiving heart surgery or being treated for cancer.
 Discrepancies in the blood transfusion process can result in serious injury or death.